 Different colonies were soon refining their own styles of production and distillation.
 The personality of each island, from its people to its plants, became intertwined with the flavor of its rum.
 It’s a terroir-driven spirit (soil, weather, water, traditions and laws all playing a part), so no two places produce an identical rum.

-For instance, Jamaica maintains the strictest set of rum regulations you’ll find in the Caribbean.
-While all rums begin as sugar cane, the traditional process of making Jamaican rum yields a unique, delicious and funky flavor.
+For instance, while all rums begin as sugar cane, the traditional process of making Jamaican rum yields a unique, delicious and funky flavor.
 It’s a completely unique flavor bartenders love to utilize in cocktails, and the only place to find it is in Jamaican rum.
 Appleton Estate is a particularly good example of a high-quality premium rum.

 The category is diverse, and aside from Jamaica, much of rum isn’t as standardized as other spirits.
 So how do you know what you’re tasting?
 One quick way to identify styles of rum is to look at the colonial origins of the place where it’s produced.
 You can tell a lot about rum from the language spoken where it’s made.